ibm-cloud-docs/assistant/failover.md

 ### Monitoring
 {: #failover-webchat-monitoring}

-Web chat provides a "onError" listening feature that allows the host page to detect specific types of outage errors, in particular: INITIAL_CONFIG, OPEN_CONFIG, and MESSAGE_COMMUNICATION errors.
+Web chat provides an `onError` listening feature that allows the host page to detect specific types of outage errors, in particular INITIAL_CONFIG, OPEN_CONFIG, and MESSAGE_COMMUNICATION errors.

 You can find the documentation for this feature here: https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#onerror-detail